-The Law Library is one of the largest legal research libraries in the United States, housing a collection approaching 600,000 volumes in hard copy, microform, cassettes, CD-ROM, and other non-book media.
-The microform collection, consisting of well over one million pieces, is the largest in the state.
-Library holdings emphasize Anglo-American and international law materials, with rapidly expanding collections for comparative and foreign law.
+The Law Library is one of the largest legal research libraries in the United States, housing a collection of well over 400,000 volumes (in hard copy, microform, cassettes, and other non-book media).
+Library holdings emphasize Anglo-American and international law materials, with modest collections for comparative law and some foreign jurisdictions.